 “Yes,” she agreed.
 “I do.”

 “Do you have her real name yet?”

 “Not yet, and I don’t think that’s exactly my priority here.
 Yes it would be useful to have, but when it’s not even his...”
 The truth was she didn’t want to know it.
 She knew she was supposed to be the cold, detached agent with no qualms about betraying those she had befriended for the greater good.
-But she didn’t see how enough greater good could come about from violating her friend’s privacy in such a manner to justify doing so.
+But she didn’t see how all that much greater good could come about from violating her friend’s privacy in such a manner.